 A clinical breast examine may include more than one type of imaging device and you may speak with more than one specialist.

-If something supicious is found in or around the breast, screening is the next step of the evaulation process.
-Not all conditions are cancer related, but it is important to know the difference sooner than later, taking additional steps if necessary.
+Screening is the next step of the evaluation process if something suspicious is found in or around the breast.
+Not all conditions are cancer-related, but it is important to know the difference sooner than later, taking additional steps if necessary.
 Breast screening typically includes ultrasound imaging.
-This methods provide a quick view of the structures of the breast so that some conditions can be effectively ruled out.
-For additional clarity, a mammogram may be recommended, which uses X-ray technology to better assess dense breast material.
-Most women receive annual mammograms as part of their physical.
+This method provides a quick view of the breast structures to rule out some conditions effectively.
+For additional clarity, a mammogram may be recommended, which uses X-ray technology to assess dense breast material better.
+Most women receive annual mammograms as part of their physicals.

-Though less common, breast magnetic resonance imaging (MRI) provides very detailed pictures of areas in the breast.
+Though less common, breast Magnetic Resonance Imaging (MRI) provides very detailed pictures of areas in the breast.
 A breast MRI is typically recommended to determine the extent of cancer after a breast cancer diagnosis, including determining whether the cancer has spread to the underlying muscles or if there is a suspicion of affected lymph nodes.
-It may also be used to confirm the extent of surgery for a tumor, but is generally needed to evaluate breast abnormalities that are difficult to assess with mammography and breast ultrasound.
+It may also be used to confirm the extent of surgery for a tumor but is generally needed to evaluate breast abnormalities that are difficult to assess with mammography and breast ultrasound.

 Breast Cancer Screening Methods and Myths Webinar

-Watch our breast cancer doctors at the Margie Petersen Breast Center at Providence Saint John’s, discuss the different types of breast cancer screening methods including, breast exams, mammography, ultrasounds, MRI, and biopsy, as well as share the facts for all the common breast cancer myths you’ve heard.
+Watch our breast cancer doctors at the Margie Petersen Breast Center at Providence Saint John’s, discuss the different types of breast cancer screening methods including breast exams, mammography, ultrasounds, MRI, and biopsy, as well as share the facts for all the common breast cancer myths you’ve heard.

 Janie Grumley, MD, FACS, Breast Surgical Oncologist and Director, Comprehensive Breast Program, Margie Petersen Breast Center provides a comprehensive overview of the issues and concerns patients may have.

-Contact the Margie Petersen Breast Center
+Contact the Margie Petersen Breast Center for Information on Exams and Scheduling a Breast Exam

 Margie Petersen Breast Team